-When multi-award-winning singer Ed Sheeran recently stood centre stage as a headliner at Glastonbury Festival, there was a sea of love staring right back him.
-But when he’s face to face with his Twitter feed, it’s a very different story.
+When multi-award-winning singer Ed Sheeran recently stood centre stage as a headliner at Glastonbury Festival, he found a sea of love staring right back him.
+However, when he’s face to face with his Twitter feed, it’s a very different story.

 “I’ve actually come off Twitter completely,” said Sheeran in a recent interview with The Sun.
 “I can’t read it.
 I go on it and there’s nothing but people saying mean things.”

-The list of celebrities who have either taken a break or have been driven off Twitter altogether is long, and it includes such luminaries as Adele, Sinead O’Connor, Matt Lucas, Stephen Fry, Kanye West, Sue Perkins and former One Direction member Zayn Malik.
+The list of celebrities who have either taken a break or have been driven off Twitter altogether is long, and it includes such luminaries as Adele, Sinead O’Connor, Matt Lucas and Stephen Fry.
 Even Zelda Williams, daughter of the late Robin Williams, received a barrage of hateful comments after her father committed suicide.
 Does it get much lower than that?

 Facebook versus Twitter

-And in many ways, those words still hold true today.
 By its very nature, Twitter is a networking platform, a place to rub shoulders with people you’re never likely to meet in real life.
 Hashtags make it possible to converse with strangers without following each other, passing by like ships in the night.
-It’s inherently open.
-Anyone can read anything you write (unless you make your tweets private, which goes against the whole point of Twitter in the first place).
+Unlike Facebook with its complex privacy settings and layers of friendship connections, Twitter is inherently open.
+Anyone can read anything you write.

 Twitter is riskier.
-You don’t have control over it.
-If you’re small and you don’t rock the boat, you can fly under the radar without many problems.
-But if you’re already famous, you’re a target.
-If someone posts something mean on your wall on Facebook, you can delete the comment and ban them from your community.
+You have less control over it.
+If you’re small and you don’t rock the boat, you can fly under the radar without too many problems.
+But if you’re already famous, it’s easier to find yourself a target.
+If someone posts something offensive on your wall on Facebook, you can delete the comment and ban them from your community.
 If the same thing happens on Twitter, there’s very little you can do about it.
 You can block them from your own feed, but everyone else can still see what they’ve written.
-It’s unlikely Twitter’s staff will step in to remove or block them, unless it goes against their community rules.
+It’s unlikely Twitter’s staff will step in to remove or block them, unless it goes against the site’s community rules.
 And there’s nothing stopping trolls who have been blocked from just starting a new account and harassing you again.

-Twitter is like a sociology experiment that’s turned sour.
+Twitter is like a sociology experiment that’s starting to turn sour.

 Is Twitter without trolls even possible?

 Of course, that was seven years ago, back when celebrities on Twitter were enjoying this shiny new toy.
-A few years after we spoke, Kylie had to contact authorities after a “deluded weirdo” sent her death threats on social media.
+Just a few years after we spoke, Kylie found herself receiving death threats from a “deluded weirdo” on social media.
 Even the Australian Federal Police had to step in.

 Fast forward a few years later and has anything really changed?
-Twitter and trolls seem to go hand in hand.
+Governments may be handing down stronger directives to social media companies regarding the swift removal of hate speech, but fundamentally Twitter and trolls still seem to go hand in hand.
 Perhaps it’s not possible to have one without the other?

 So, why do trolls troll?